Biscuit (for 15 persons)

 5 egg whites

-10g gelatin soaked in cold water
+10g gelatine soaked in cold water

 500g whipped cream

 METHOD.
 Beat up the cream for ¾th and put in the refrigerator.
 Blend the egg yolk and mascarpone to a smooth mixture.
 Whip egg white and sugar until stiff.
-Remove the gelatin from the water, melt carefully by heating gently, add some of the egg yolk mass to the gelatin, blend and add this blend to the rest of the egg yolk mass.
+Remove the gelatine from the water, melt carefully by heating gently, add some of the egg yolk mass to the gelatine, blend and add this blend to the rest of the egg yolk mass.
 Gently stir in the egg yolk mass into the whipped egg white and gently stir in the whipping cream.

 125g egg white